jdnc/jdnc.github.com/index.md

 title: About
 ---

-I am Software Engineer at Facebook, New York.
+I am currently a Software Engineer at Facebook, New York.
 Previously I had a short stint at a <a href='https://www.twosigma.com/'> hedge fund</a> and spent a couple of years in Seattle working at the <a href='http://aws.amazon.com/'> earth's most customer centric company</a>.

 I finished my Masters in Computer Science  from <a href="http://www.cs.utexas.edu/">The University of Texas, Austin</a> and my B.Tech in Computer Engineering from <a href = "http://www.svnit.ac.in/">National Institute of Technology, Surat (India)</a>.